AtlanticBridge/brandywine-bridge/docs/Whitepaper.md

 **Failure**: If consensus is not reached, the transfer is deemed a failure, and the deposit is returned to the user for resubmission.

-### Contract Overview
+### Bridge Contract Overview

 An overview of the internal workings of the contracts involved in the bridge (not governance).
 Mainly the bridge aggregator, holding, and minting/burning contracts.
+These contracts are developed to be upgradeable through a proxy upgrade pattern.
+There are two main reasons for developing the contracts this way:

+1. to easily and quickly fix any vulnerabilities and
+2. to allow a way to introduce enhancements.

 ### Bridge integrity and safety